DeepCodeSec/ml1000-p3/README.md

-# ML1000 - Project #3 - Phishing Website Detector
+# ML1010 - Project - Phishing Website Detector

-Project #3 for the ML1000 course implements a phishing detection model for websites using a `CountVectorizer` to extract key n-grams from text data of webpages, combined with some extra features from the HTML code.
+Project for the ML1010 course implements a phishing detection model for websites.

 ## Installation